Koenkk/zigbee2mqtt.io/docs/devices/ZNCZ04LM.md

 ### Issues
 - It's been reported that this plug automatically turns off by itself if it looses the connection to the coordinator (e.g.: weak signal).
-So, a loop task that sends a turn on cmd would be a possible workaround.
+So, a loop task that sends a turn on command would be a possible workaround.

 ### Pairing
 Press and hold the button on the device until the blue light starts blinking, release it and and the device will automatically join.